fortran-lang/fortran-lang.org/CONTRIBUTING.md

 3. Perform your changes on the local branch

-4. Push your modified branch to your local fork
+4. Push your modified branch to your fork
    - _e.g._ `git push --set-upstream origin fix-spelling-homepage`

 5. Create a pull request in the fortran-lang/fortran-lang.org from your modified fork branch